Book #2 now available!

 Release Date: Nov.
 16, 2020

-When a terrible storm takes Quentin on a detour, he finds something far more dangerous than tornados and hail; he finds Jessica, who threatens to leave a gaping hole in heart.
+When a terrible storm takes Quentin on a detour, he finds something far more dangerous than tornados and hail; he finds Jessica, who threatens to leave a gaping hole in his heart.

 Jessica is running from more than a storm.
 A painful secret from her past has left physical as well as emotional scars.
 Although she finds herself falling for Quentin, she flees the safety of his company, convinced he’d be better off without her.